tim-hub/Yet-Another-Truffle-Vue-Box/README.md

-# Vue Truffle Box
+# Truffle Vue + Vee + Bluma

-This box comes with everything you need to start using smart contracts from a vue app.
+This is a truffle box which is based on [vue-box](https://truffleframework.com/boxes/vue-box)

+The main differences are,
+1. Add bulma style library,
+2. Add vee-validator.

 ## Installation